architect/arcdown/readme.md

 A couple plugins have been forked and/or vendored locally to this package.
 This has been done to increase performance and render speed.

-We are not married to any single component package or even to the core rendering engine, so long as the resulting features are maintained.
+`arcdown` is not attached to any single package, plugin, or even to the core rendering engine, so long as the resulting features are maintained.
 Suggestions and PRs welcome 🙏

+## FAQs & Decisions

+### **Why `markdown-it`?**
+A great balance of speed, stability, adoption, and extensibility.

+### **Why Highlight.js?**
+Most syntax highlighters are not fast enough for server-side rendering. hljs was tuned to work on slow client machines and performs well on a server.
+That said, [`starry-night`](https://github.com/wooorm/starry-night) is really interesting.

+### **Why plugin ___?**
+Because we used it a lot building docs sites and technical blogs.

+## Credits

+In no particular order

+* markdown-it and their community for a solid .md ecosystem
+* highlight.js for a battle-tested highlighter
+* Architect and Begin for helping test/break things
+* @galvez for the rad readme.md formatting conventions

 ## Todo

 - [x] additional testing
-- [x] type defs -- can be expanded
+- [x] type defs
 - [x] benchmarks (try against remark)
 - [x] look for hljs perf increases
+- [ ] expand typings with definitions from markdown-it
 - [ ] web component enhancements 😏
+- [ ] CLI for static file creation